 Our suggestion is that you arrive one day early if possible.
 This way you will get one day to relax and recuperate for your climb.

+Our climbs have an arrival and departure day built in.
 We recommend arriving at least one day early.
 This will give your body time to adjust to the time change and also recuperate from the long flight.
-It also gives you a cushion in case your flight is cancelled or delayed, or if your bags are lost or delayed.
+It also gives you a cushion in case your flight is canceled or delayed, or if your bags are lost or delayed.

 To gain entry into Tanzania, US citizens and most other nationalities will need a passport and visa.
 The passport must be valid for 6 months after the intended length of stay.